JBlitzar/code-completion/NOTES.md

   - So its doing pretty well, esp considering we are now running eval on valset.
 Some repetition.
 Also it looks like I should've trained longer all along.
 Still continous improvement.
     - Repetition is decreasing but still present.
   - So it's pretty good but not great.
 Time to hyperparam search model sizes.
+  - fixed a quick bug with the logging.
+Now running overnight.